gihook/workflow-specification-file/README.txt

 ## Events

 Respresents FSM available events.
 Events are used to move system from one state to another.
 Each event can define set of input parameters as a dictionary, where key represents parameter name and value is parameter type.
 Events also define *validators* and (only one) *reducer*

+### Reducers

+Reducers calculate ONLY data necessary for validation and other workflow conditionals

 ## Event Transitions